Led By Tulane and LSU Health

 Patrick Reed, RTTP

-Patrick E. Reed, RTTP, Assistant Vice Chancellor for Innovation & Partnerships at LSU Health New Orleans, has spent the entirety of his career on the advancement of innovation.
-Formerly working solely in traditional academic technology transfer, he recognized the importance of “feeding the top of the funnel” and made industry partnering a strong focus of his efforts to promote university translational research.
-Patrick earned a Master of Science degree in biotechnology from the Kellogg Center for Biotechnology at Northwestern University and has worked in the technology transfer offices of an agricultural college, an engineering school powerhouse, and a health sciences university.
+Patrick E. Reed, RTTP, Executive Director of the IP Exchange at Auburn University, has spent the entirety of his career helping to advance academic innovation for the benefit of the public.
+Formerly working solely in traditional academic technology transfer, he recognized the importance of “feeding the top of the funnel” and shifted his focus to creating long-lasting relationships with external partners for all things related to the translational research enterprise.
+Patrick earned a Master of Science degree in biotechnology from the Kellogg Center for Biotechnology at Northwestern University and has worked in the technology transfer offices at the LSU AgCenter, Georgia Tech, LSU Health Sciences Center New Orleans, and Pennington Biomedical Research Center.

 Sharon Courtney